-This epic movie will take you by its color, aesthetics, and romance.
+This epic 3 hours movie will take you by its color, aesthetics, and romance.
 A bloody tale about two cousins from the Mahishmati kingdom in India.
-Bhalla (Rana Daggubati), fights along with Baahubali (Prabhas Raju ), in order to hold the scepter of the kingdom.
+Bhalla (Rana Daggubati), fights along with Baahubali (Prabhas Raju ), to hold the scepter of the kingdom.

 At the same time, young Shivudu embarks on a journey following his love.
 One of the most expensive productions in the history of Bollywood.